michaelslain/faina-portfolio/README.md

 # Faina Portfolio

-Built with Bun, Prisma, and PostgreSQL.
+Built with Bun, Prisma, PostgreSQL, and LocalStack for S3 storage.

 ## Prerequisites